RonenGupta/SoftwareEngineeringFR_10SE/README.md

 3. View an APOD by date
 4. Save an APOD

+- Note: To save an APOD you MUST view the APOD with the button and then give it a name and save it.
+You cannot go to another frame and view an APOD with the button and then save it otherwise the photo reference will not be correct.
+Be aware that the LAST APOD you open is the one that you are saving.

 We hope you have fun in your astronomical fantasies!

 ## Requirements